rjapplin/rjapplin_old/_posts/2019-09-13-welcome-to-jekyll.markdown

 This is a test for latex.
 Please work: $$c = \pm\sqrt{a^2 + b^2}$$

 This is just a test.
+Test 4 of latex.

 Jekyll requires blog post files to be named according to the following format: